womeimingzi11/womeimingzi11/README.md

   1. As a researcher, all the data is storing in our own database server.
 So, expereinced at **SQL Query**.
   2. Due to no student can be authetic as an admin, modifing, deleting, even high frequency adding are forbiden.
 Only self-learnt experience, no product experience.

+- **About Writing**:
+  1. Not academic writing, but online articles.
+I am super duper good at writing.
+  2. During semi-gap years, I have gotten **multiple 10W+ WeiChat Articles**.

 - **About Docker**:
   1. Passionate aboyut Home-labs.
 But a lazy guy, dockerize saves my life.